Demonstrating “high potential for success in the major”

 - For public relations petitions: It is highly encouraged that you take J350 Principles of Public Relations before petitioning.

-All petitions are due in Student Services (134 Allen Hall) by the last day of term.
-Mailed petitions must arrive by the deadline.
-Petitions that arrive after the deadline will not be reviewed.
+All petitions are due by the last day of term.
+See upcoming deadlines below.
+The online application portal for the June 16 deadline will go live in late May.
 Students may not begin full major work (including starting the Gateway to Media series) without being admitted to the school.
 If a petition is denied, the student must withdraw from any full major course(s) he/she may be registered for.

 - If you plan to begin the Gateway series in Summer 2017, the petition deadline is 5:00 p.m. on Friday, June 16, 2017.